-I recognise that the possibility Mr W might be able to receive an advanced return by switching his pension might have been of interest to him.
-But I haven't seen anything from the time to suggest Mr W had cause to switch to a SIPP to make high risk investments regardless of the unauthorised third parties' involvement.
-There's nothing to suggest Mr W expressed a prior interest in doing so and in such investments.
+I recognise that the possibility Mr S might be able to receive a payment by switching his pension might have been of interest to him.
+But I haven't seen anything from the time to suggest Mr S had cause to switch to a SIPP to make high risk investments regardless of the unauthorised third parties' involvement.
+There's nothing to suggest Mr S expressed a prior interest in doing so and in such investments.
 And the documentation he filled out showed he had limited, if any, investment experience.